As Malachi and Jena hoped for, and shared during the NHK tour, the move

-Back at the hotel, Ikegami wanted to learn more about Dungeons & Dragons, which is a highly imaginative and demanding game Mathis had begun to play again after a long break.
+Back at the hotel, Ikegami wanted to learn more about Dungeons & Dragons, which is a highly imaginative and demanding game Malachi had begun to play again after a long break.
 “D&D” is very social, requiring spontaneous improvisations in line with a “Dungeon Master’s” vision and direction.
-It can be played online through Second Life, but playing in person gives Mathis opportunities to work with face-to-face social dynamics, and to build confidence.
+It can be played online, or through Second Life, but playing in person gives Malachi opportunities to work with face-to-face social dynamics, and to build confidence.

-(photo taken by Mathis himself), Scenes from a long conversation.
+(photo taken himself), Scenes from a long conversation.

-Along with Dungeons & Dragons, the topic of family support, or lack thereof, arose, and more about their future plans for a larger wedding with family and friends.
-Mathis has been embraced by most of Jenny’s large and interesting family, however, this doesn’t mean things are easy; they each have significant challenges that require great patience and skill from the other.
+Along with Dungeons & Dragons, the topic of family support, or lack thereof, arose several times, and more about their plans for a larger wedding in the future.
+Malachi has been embraced by most of Jena’s large and interesting family, however things are not easy; they each have significant challenges that require great patience and skill from the other.

 It is obvious how much strength and ease they offer one another as well.

-Mathis’s own photography, which he had won awards for earlier in life.
-Conversation continued for hours, extending over lunch at their favorite area restaurant, for enormous and delicious burritos.
+of Malachi’s own photography for which he won awards earlier in life.
+Conversation continued for hours, extending over lunch of burritos at the couple’s favorite

 Above: Their apartment is a treasure trove of sentiment and talent.
-Eiko holds Mathis’s plushies, while he talks about finding ways to manage the stress of long
+Eiko holds Malachi’s plushies, while he talks about finding ways to manage the stress of long

 work days and planning for the future.